takahashikzn/indolently/README.md

 Indolently
 =================

-A Java synax sugar library for indolent person.
+A Java syntax sugar library for indolent person.

 Requirement